Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork/README.md

 6. **Ensure the board is using LSL for streaming data; you must have the LSL test script running:

    # **SPECIAL INSTRUCTIONS to run lsl with method C: Must edit the python script such that line 24 is commented out and line 25 is uncommented.
+If using the wifi lsl python bridge script you need to do the same with line 17 and 18.
+This is because we are reverting the scaling factors back to account for GUI calculations.

    Here is the [LSL Code](https://github.com/Cerelog-ESP-EEG/Lab-Stream-Layer-LSL-Compatability)**